-This elegant, flattering jacket was the belle of the ball with our girlfriends whether we were wearing it at the mountain or sporting it around town, we got a lot of compliments.
+This elegant, flattering jacket was the belle of the ball with our girlfriends whether we were wearing it at the mountain or sporting it around town.
+We got a lot of compliments.
 The Arc'teryx Tiya is a high performing piece that will keep you warm high functioning at the ski hill but comes with a hefty price tag.
 It has high-quality features like flexible GORE-TEX shell materials and the RECCO reflector technology and all the ski features you need like a powder skirt and helmet compatible hood.
 This jacket performs on the same top shelf as our Editors' Choice winner, the Patagonia Primo Down, which costs significantly less and is worth considering if you're interested in the Tiya.

 Arc'teryx Tiya Review